A Brief Introduction to Shannon's Information Theory: Issues Not Usually Addressed

-There are many articles and news claiming that the Shannon capacity limit defined above was broken.
-In fact, these are just kind of advertisements on new technologies with more advanced settings than Shannon's original theory, e.g., multiple-antenna transmitting/receiving technologies (MIMO).
-Essentially, these tech. are still based on Shannon's theory.
-They have not broken Shannon capacity limit at all.
+There are many articles and news claiming that the Shannon capacity limit defined above has been broken.
+In fact, these are just kind of advertisements on new technologies with more advanced settings than that of Shannon's original theory, e.g., multiple-antenna transmitting and receiving technologies (MIMO).
+Essentially, these technologies are still based on the Shannon capacity, and they have not broken the Shannon capacity limit at all.